5T33Z0/OC-Little-Translated/README.md

 ___

 ## DISCLAIMER
-1. This repo is not an installation guide for getting your system up and running with macOS – use Dortania's excellent [**OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/) for that!
-Instead, it's meant as an additional source for guides and fixes, providing more context and insights about how these things really work.
+1. OC-Little Translated is not an installation guide for getting your system up and running with macOS – use Dortania's excellent [**OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/) for that!
+Instead, it is a supplementary resource that offers guides and fixes for various issues related to hackintosh systems, along with explanations and context about how they work.
+It is regularly updated to reflect the latest discoveries and developments in the hackintosh community.
 2. The material presented in this repo is designed to empower users to create a *proper* working system running macOS without breaking ACPI-compliancy!
 Therefore, **OC-Little Translated** does not support methods which do not hold up to this premise – such as patching the `DSDT` – since it's not an *appropriate* measure to get the "Real Vanilla Hackintosh" experience.
 In fact, it's quite the opposite, as explained [**here**](https://www.insanelymac.com/forum/topic/352881-when-is-rebaseregions-necessary/#comment-2790870):

 	> […] If you have the mental image that [the] `DSDT` is a static table that just exists somewhere as a blob - no. It and other ACPI tables can be and are patched *dynamically* during firmware execution.
 Changing various factors, hardware and software, thus may yield a DSDT different from the one you used as your template, and thus your patched DSDT will "rollback" exactly those differences.